Finally! Your New Savannah Kitten Is Home

 Litter and Litter Boxes

-To prevent confusion, use the same litter your Savannah kitten has been used to at Select Exotics, Feline Pine, a pelletted pine litter with a completely different scent and texture than clumping litter.
+To prevent confusion, use the same litter your Savannah kitten has been used to at Savannah Cat Breed, Feline Pine, a pelletted pine litter with a completely different scent and texture than clumping litter.
 If you choose, after a week or so, you can begin mixing the pelletted litter with a clumping litter to get the kitten converted to the litter of your choice.
 When your Savannah kitten is very comfortable and familiar with your home and uses the litter box without incident, you can remove some of the litter boxes.
 Recommendations from cat experts dictate one litter box per cat, plus one extra.
 So if you have two cats, you should provide three litter boxes.
 Click here for recommendations on litter and litter boxes.